davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 The goal of any good programmer ( if you choose to accept it ) is to develop enough skill such that you're able to manually step through a program in order to figure out the flow by yourself.
 Once you've reach this point of critical mass then by all means use the debugger as much as you want.

-But remember, nothing can substitute good programming intuition!
+But remember, nothing can substitute good programmer intuition!

 Ok, so I'll step off my soap box now and end my mini rant.